wacfeld/portfolio/README.md

 ### RC5 - c.
 July 2020 (grade 11)
 - Language: C
-- A program which encrypts a given file using the RC5 block cipher.
+- A program which encrypts a given file using the RC5 block cipher, ECB mode of operation.

 ### Monopoly (C) - c.
 March 2020 (grade 11)
 - Language: C